How to Use i-Tree Landscape

 Important Features and Tools

-As you work through your i-Tree Landscape project, you will see that there are five important features that are available on every page, except Generate Results.
+As you work through your i-Tree Landscape project, you will see that there are five important features that are available on every page, except Build A Report.

 The search bar and control panel features may be collapsed or expanded at any time to customize your view of the map display.